 I’m always impressed when I see the work my students turn in, but I also like a little something different now and again.
 Giving my students creative options allows me a break from grading another essay with the same grading rubrics I’ve used over and over again.
 And I get to see a lot more insight into the way my students’ minds work and what they thrive in when I change up assessments.

-Here are 10 argumentative writing assessments that are NOT just another paper.
+10 argumentative writing activities that are NOT just another paper

 #6: Podcast